 Most NGOs understand the donor community's concerns about the integrity and capacity of Ukrainian organizations and emphasize that the most qualified professionals must be selected to implement projects.
 This requires a system of unbiased verification of organizations' selection processes-a system that should simultaneously satisfy both the needs of the donor community for screening future partners and the needs of Ukrainian organizations to improve their work under clear criteria.
-A digital system based on independent evaluation could, in our view, satisfy such needs.
+A digital system based on independent evaluation could, in our view, satisfy such needs and fight corruption in the form of nepotism.